perses/perses/docs/cue.md

   %(conditional_timeserie_queries)
   ```
   the `%(conditional_timeserie_queries)` placeholder will get replaced by conditionals later in the translation process. `#target` is the standard alias expected for the target object, just like `#panel` is for panels.

+### Utilities

+There are some utilities that you can use in your panel plugin:
+- `#mapping.unit`: mapping table for the unit attribute (key = grafana unit, value = perses equivalent)
+- `#mapping.calc`: mapping table for the calculation attribute (key = grafana unit, value = perses equivalent)
+- `#defaultCalc`: standard default value for the calculation attribute

 ## Query